patmconnolly/pinglite/README.md

 ## To-Do List:

 1. ~~Define configuration files for what to monitor.~~ _Complete_
-2. Basic infrastructure for releases and testing. _In Progress_
+2. ~~Basic infrastructure for releases and testing.~~ _Complete_
-25. Fix win line endings (dos2unix or similar)
-3. Create function call for testing.
+3. ~~Create help screen.~~ _Complete_
-4. Add functionality for pinging.
+4. Create functionality for manual test.
+  - Hit URL
+  - Parse return for following:
+    - If resolved.
+    - Returncode
+    - SSL Valid
+    - SSL Expiry
+  - Display results.
-5. Add functionality for retcode.
+5. Create functionality for config files.
+  - Read files in order.
+  - Validate files.
+  - Store config in object.
-6. Add functionality for SSL Certs
+6. Create functionality for recording results.
-7. Define data file for info needed to alert on next run if applicable.
+  - Read prior results, if applicable.
+  - Parse results into object.
+  - Compare results to new results.
+  - Record new results.
+7. Create functionality for alerting.
-8. Create API handler.
+  - Create primary handler.
+  - Create secondary handlers for other alert methods.
+    - API Call with variables to be used in config file for custom API.
+    - Email handler.
-9. Create other handlers as needed.
+    - Other as needed.
+  - Based on results and config, call alert handler as needed.

 ## Outside expertice needed: